pymor/pymor/docs/source/tutorial_mor_with_anns.md

 while {math}`o(t_k)` denotes the output.
 The two hidden states for time instance `t_k` are given as the cell state {math}`c_k` and the hidden state {math}`h_k` that also serves as the output.
-Squares represent layers similar to those used in feedforward neural networks, where inside the square the applied activation function is mentioned, whereas circles denote element-wise operations like element-wise multiplication ({math}`\times`), element-wise addition ({math}`+`) or element-wise application of the hyperbolic tangent function ({math}`\tanh`).
+Squares represent layers similar to those used in feedforward neural networks, where inside the square the applied activation function is mentioned, and circles denote element-wise operations like element-wise multiplication ({math}`\times`), element-wise addition ({math}`+`) or element-wise application of the hyperbolic tangent function ({math}`\tanh`).
 The filled black circle represents the concatenation of the inputs.
 Furthermore, {math}`\sigma` is the sigmoid